 • Pick a toothpaste that suits your oral needs, whether it is tooth whitening, tartar control, extra fluoride, etc. This will help to protect your mouth from its biggest enemies, bacteria and plaque.

-• Rinse with an alcohol free mouthwash to keep your breath feeling and smelling minty fresh.
+• Rinse with an alcohol-free mouthwash to keep your breath feeling and smelling minty fresh.
 Alcohol in mouthwash can actually promote bad breath as it dries out your mouth.
 Try a mouthwash without alcohol to keep your palate moist for ideal freshness.

-Reach out to Dr. Fisher of Eastside Comprehensive Dentistry in Issaquah, WA
+Reach out to Dr Fisher of Eastside Comprehensive Dentistry in Issaquah, WA

 Maintaining your physical and oral health is the best way to make sure that your body is strong and healthy without giving bacteria a chance to compromise your smile and figure.
 By following these simple tips and tricks, you’ll be able to enjoy your Thanksgiving without overeating, gaining excess weight, and all while having a healthy smile to boost your self-confidence.
 Looking to give back to the community on Thanksgiving Day?
 Enjoy a fun and casual 5K Turkey Trot on Thanksgiving morning to raise money for those in need!
 Check out this website for more information on the 2014 Turkey Trot.
 If you feel that your smile is in need of a little extra work, contact Eastside Comprehensive Dentistry to schedule a consultation to see how we can improve your smile and health.
 For any questions or concerns, our friendly front staff is more than happy to assist you.
 Call our office in Issaquah today!

-All of us at Dr. Kelley Fisher’s would like to wish you a happy Halloween.
-Use Halloween as an opportunity to teach kids good dental health habits, including consumption of sweets in moderation.
+All of us at Dr Kelley Fisher’s would like to wish you a happy Halloween.
+Use Halloween as an opportunity to teach kids good dental health habits, including the consumption of sweets in moderation.
 Here are some reminders and helpful hints to ensure you and your kids have a healthy and fun Halloween: